awsdocs/amazon-kendra-developer-guide/doc_source/index-document-types.md

 ## Plain text<a name="type-plain-text"></a>

-You can add plain text files to an index using the `BatchPutDocument` operation or from a data source\.
-For an example of adding a plain text document directly to an index, see [Adding documents with the API](in-adding-binary-doc.md)\.
+You can add plain text files to an index using the `BatchPutDocument` API or from a data source\.
+For an example of adding a plain text document directly to an index, see [Adding documents with the API](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-binary-doc.html)\.

 ## Microsoft Word document<a name="type-word"></a>